okayteakay/MAUD-Visualizer/README.md

   - i.
 Clone this repository.
   - ii.
 Download requirements: pip install fuzzywuzzy.
   - iii.
 Run highlighted_path_finder.py using the command "python highlighted_path_finder.py --contract_idx CONTRACT_NUMBER_BETWEEN_0_AND_135"
   - iv.
-This will generate a contract in the "generated_csv" folder.
+This will generate a contract in the [generated_csv](https://github.com/okayteakay/MAUD-Visualizer/tree/main/contracts/generated_csv) folder.
 A few of them are already present in the folder.
   - v.
 Download this generated csv and use it along with the HTML file for the conntract for visualization

 - **2. RUN ON PUBLIC WEBSITE** - [https://okayteakay.github.io/MAUD-Visualizer/](https://okayteakay.github.io/MAUD-Visualizer/)